Russian Orthodox Ecclesiastical Mission in Jerusalem: 1847-1920

 The first Russian Orthodox Ecclesiastical Mission in Jerusalem was sent in 1847 under the leadership of Archimandrite Porphyrius Uspensky, but was not recognized by the Ottoman Turkish government that at that time ruled Palestine.
 This first mission was sent to conduct archaeological research and organize pilgrimages from Russia to the Holy Land.
 The outbreak of the Crimean War between the Ottoman Empire and Russia, however, led to the return of the Mission's members to Russia.

 It wasn't until 1857 that the Mission returned, this time with the official recognition of the Ottoman Turkish government.
 The Mission resumed its previous work of organizing pilgrimages from Russia to Palestine and also began sponsoring charitable and educational work amongst the Orthodox Christian Arabs forming the majority of the membership of the Orthodox Church of Jerusalem.

-The restored Mission was led by Bishop Cyril (Naumov) of Melitopol' and arrived in Jerusalem in January 1858.
-He was succeeded by Archimandrite Leonid (Kavelin), under whose leadership the Mission transferred its headquarters from its first home at Holy Archangels' Monastery to its own property, now known as Jerusalem's Russian Compound.
+The restored Mission was led by Bishop Cyril Naumov of Melitopol and arrived in Jerusalem in January 1858.
+He was succeeded by Archimandrite Leonid Kavelin, under whose leadership the Mission transferred its headquarters from its first home at Holy Archangels' Monastery to its own property, now known as Jerusalem's Russian Compound.

 Under Fr.
-Leonid's successor, renowned Byzantologist Archimandrite Antonin (Kapustin), the Mission significantly expanded its presence in Palestine, acquiring multiple properties in an effort to preserve Orthodox Christian holy places and care for the needs of the many pilgrims flocking to the region.
+Leonid's successor, renowned Byzantologist Antonin Kapustin, the Mission significantly expanded its presence in Palestine, acquiring multiple properties in an effort to preserve Orthodox Christian holy places and care for the needs of the many pilgrims flocking to the region.
 Among other properties Fr.
 Antonin acquired the land on which the Oak of Mamre stands, the summit of the Mount of Olives, and the tomb of St. Tabitha in Jaffa.

 Fr.
-Antonin's work, which continued to be supported by the imperial government in Russia, was continued by his successors, Archimandrites Raphael (Trukhin), Alexander (Golovin), Leonid (Sentsov).
+Antonin's work, which continued to be supported by the imperial government in Russia, was continued by his successors, Archimandrites Raphael Trukhin, Alexander Golovin, Leonid Sentsov.
 During their tenures new lands were acquired in Bethany and Hebron as well as elsewhere in Palestine.
 From 1882 the Mission was assisted in its work by the Imperial Orthodox Palestine Society.

 The start of World War I froze the work of the Mission.
 As Russia and Ottoman Turkey were on opposite sides of the conflict the beginning of the war saw the expulsion of Fr.
 Leonid together with all the clergy and staff of the Mission and the closing of its churches, although not of its monasteries and convents.
 It wasn't until 1919 and the establishment of the British Mandate for Palestine that the Mission's personnel were able to return from Egypt.

 Due to Fr.
 Leonid's repose in 1918 Fr.
 Meletius, the Mission's second in command, took charge of its administration.
 As a result of the war and the Bolshevik Revolution the Mission's funding almost completely disappeared, as did the flow of pilgrims from the former Russian Empire.
 Despite the privations suffered by the Mission it was able top reopen the churches and even start a new school for girls in Bethany, establish the Gethsemane Convent of St. Mary Magdalene, and purchase land along the banks of the Jordan River.